rocky/python-decompile3/README.rst

 from code patterns.
 This was noticed as far back as Python 2.4 (2004) but since this is a difficult problem, so far it hasn't been tackled.

-The initial fix to this to add markers in the instruction stream, initially this was a `COME_FROM` instruction, and then use that in pattern detection.
+The initial attempt to fix to this problem was to add markers in the instruction stream, initially this was a `COME_FROM` instruction, and then use that in pattern detection.